-This month is a good time to plant most summer annuals and perennials, lawns from seeds, many vegetables, and most trees, shrubs, ground covers and vines.
+When the rain stops, this month will be a good time to plant most summer annuals and perennials, lawns from seeds, many vegetables, and most trees, shrubs, ground covers and vines.
 For tropical plants, however, it is better to wait until April or May as they will take off better when warmer.

 Existing garden plants

 Most ornamental trees, bushes, lawns, and ground covers will benefit from fertilisers this month.
 A granulated fertiliser high in nitrogen suits well.
 Water it in thoroughly unless you can apply it when rain is expected.
 Continue to feed winter-flowering container plants.
 If your plants were affected by frost, March is the time to cut off frost-damaged portions of trees, shrubs and vines as soon as new leaves start showing.
 For bougainvillea, wait for new growth to begin, cut back and follow up with fertiliser and water.
 It blooms on new wood, so spring pruning can give more summer bloom.Cacti, succulents and some native plants have little or no need for fertilisers, while camellias, begonias, ferns, fuchsias, orchids, roses, fruit trees and vegetables have different requirements.

 March and October are the two busiest months of the year for planting.
 Spring planting is best from March through to mid-June.
 Aim for drought-resistant plants, but be sure to group plants according to their needs for water as well as sun/shade and soil type.